 For this Mexican Pulled Pork recipe, we rubbed the pork with a combination of dark brown sugar, salt and of course Gran Luchito Chipotle Paste.
 It was a slow process, but if you put the effort in, you’ll reap some unbelievable benefits later.

+Serve with the coleslaw and barbecue sauce.
 Have you tried this Mexican Pulled Pork recipe?
 If so please let us know how you you got on.

 How to make it